infochimps-labs/ironfan/README.md

 # cluster_chef

-Describe and orchestrate whole clusters of machines, in the cloud or on VMs.
-Infrastructure as code.
+Infrastructure as code: describe and orchestrate whole clusters of cloud or virtual machines.

-cluster_chef is
+## Overview

+The cluster_chef toolset takes chef to the next level:

-* a clean, expressive way to describe how machines and roles are assembled into a working cluster.
+* `cluster_chef` gem: assembles machines and roles into a working cluster using a clean, expressive domain-specific language.
+* `cluster_chef-knife` knife plugin: orchestrate clusters of machines, in the cloud or VMs.
-* Our collection of Industrial-strength, cloud-ready recipes for Hadoop, Cassandra, HBase, Elasticsearch and more.
+* `cluster_chef-homebase`: Our collection of industrial-strength, cloud-ready recipes for Hadoop, HBase, Cassandra, Elasticsearch, Zabbix and more.
-* a set of conventions and helpers that make provisioning cloud machines easier.
+* the `metachef` cookbook: coordinate discovery of services ("list all the machines for `awesome_webapp`, that I might load balance them") and aspects ("

 ## Walkthrough